Gioant/Gioant/README.md

 ## About Me

 A multi-lingual Full Stack Developer from Canada.
 I bring a unique blend of analytical prowess and programming expertise.
-Been programming for ~2 years and working in different environments.
+Been programming for ~2 years and excel at working in different environments.

 Consider me your go-to consultant for tailoring solutions to your needs!